 We have acknowledged that we have no present or contemplated financial interest in the Company.
 Our fees for this valuation are based upon our normal billing rates, and not contingent upon the results or the value or any other manner.
 We have no responsibility to modify this report for events and circumstances occurring subsequent to the date of this report.

-We have used conceptually sound and generally accepted method, principle and procedures of International Valuation Standard determining the Market Rent estimate included in this report.
+We have used conceptually sound and generally accepted method, principle and procedures of International Valuation Standard determining the Stamp Duty Value estimate included in this report.

 Assumptions